lucas-riedlshah/portfolio-website/src/views/projects/Gem-Dive.md

 ## Description

 This game was created for Trijam #260.
+Placed #5 overall out of 38 entries.
 A restriction of this game jam is that you may only work on the actual game for a total of 3 hours per person; There were two of us.
 You are, however, allowed as much planning time as you need.
 In total I estimate this game took us about 6 hours each, with a heavy amount of planning going into it before we began working on it.

 Dive into the depths with your drill, steering left or right using A/D or Arrow Keys.
 Aim for the deepest maximum depth; collect gems to upgrade your drill and fuel to sustain your descent.